zznop/flyr/README.md

-# Dudley (WIP)
+# fuzz light year (flyr)

 ## Description

-Dudley is a automated software vulnerability analysis and fuzzing framework
+fuzz light year is a block-based software fuzzing framework

-## Building Dudley
+## Building flyr

-Dudley is built using SCons.
-You can install SCons onto a Linux machine and build using the following command:
+flyr is built using SCons.
+You can install SCons and build on a Linux machine (or Cygwin) using the following command:

 ```
 $ scons -j 4